 Preparing The Fabric For Paint

-I applied the first coat of paint and allowed it to thoroughly dry.
-This can take overnight or longer due to the additional water that was used to dampen the fabric.
-Then I lightly sanded it after it was dry with a 220 grit sandpaper.
+I applied the first coat of paint and allowed it to dry thoroughly.
+This can take overnight or longer due to the additional water that is used to dampen the fabric.
+Then I lightly sanded it after it was dry with 220 grit sandpaper.
 It’s important to sand between coats to keep the fabric soft.
 Remove any dust with a cotton cloth.

 Sealing The Fabric

 Detailing The Painted Wood

 The color Bunker Hill Blue was stippled on over the Mermaid Tail only on the wood parts of the sofa.
 I liked the way the Mermaid Tail peeked through the base coat.
-It kind of looked chippy and that’s always a great look in my book.
+It kind of looked chippy, and that’s always a great look in my book.
 Afterward, I added gilding wax to the details to make them stand out.
 I applied it with my fingertips.
-NO special tools needed.
+NO special tools are needed.
 Quick and easy.

 Applying Gold Leaf